parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 [...]
 Tip: A process crashed with reason '{timeout, ...}'.
 This may happen when a call to a gen_server (or similar) does not receive a reply within some standard timeout.
-Use the --after_timeout option to treat after clauses that exceed some threshold as 'impossible'.
+Use the '--after_timeout' option to treat after clauses that exceed some threshold as 'impossible'.

 Tip: An abnormal exit signal was sent to a process.
 This is probably the worst